maheshmmp/TCS/README.md

 If you can implement functionalities like pull to refresh the news feeds and paging that will be a bonus.
-Please create Git repo with proper commit history and share the GitHub link/zip file once completed.# TCS
+Please create Git repo with proper commit history and share the GitHub link/zip file once completed.